youtous/docker-mailserver-traefik/README.md

       - SSL_CERT_PATH=/etc/postfix/ssl/cert
       - SSL_KEY_PATH=/etc/postfix/ssl/key
 ```
-When a new certificate is issued, *mailserver-traefik* will push it into the *mailserver* then restart dovecot and postfix services.
+When a new certificate is issued, *cert-renewer-traefik* will push it into the *mailserver* then restart dovecot and postfix services.
 The mailserver certificates will always be up to date :)

 You can attach a traefik rule directly on the *mailserver* service in order to get certificates automatically requested by traefik or use [traefik static configuration](https://docs.traefik.io/v1.7/configuration/acme/#domains).

-*mailserver-traefik* service does not require to be running in the *mailserver* stack, it can handles many *mailserver* and many domains.
+*cert-renewer-traefik* service does not require to be running in the *mailserver* stack, it can handles many *mailserver* and many domains.
 See: [See also](#see-also).

 ### See also